HwWobbe/MwsH/ReadMe.md

 - review the use of Projects
   - try using Asks, but pause this process whilst becoming familiar with MyG...
     - ...
-      - review the markup that created the effect
+      - review the markup that created this effect
         -
     - ... to Transform the information
       - should this become a PR?